AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - The Finalized Chain

 All three chains are effectively managed by the Aztec Node and the L1 contracts, and have different guarantees.

+Time is divided into slots, which are grouped into epochs.

+Each slot has a proposer, who is responsible for proposing a block of transactions.

+Each epoch has a set of validators, who are responsible for validating the blocks proposed by the proposers.

+### Open Questions
+- Would a "pure L2" chain help us achieve our goals?
+- How long should a slot be?
+- How long should an epoch be?

 ## The Pending Chain